Building a chatbot with multiple AI providers using AI Configs

 The response is warm and casual, possibly with an emoji.

-Step 2.5: Real-time configuration changes (no redeploy!)
+Step 2.5: Real-time configuration changes with no redeploy

 -

-In LaunchDarkly, navigate to your AI Config
+In LaunchDarkly, navigate to your AI Config.

 -

-- Change the system prompt to:
+Change the system prompt to:

-- In your still-running chatbot, type a new message:
+Now, test the change without restarting the chatbot.
+In your still-running chatbot, type a new message:

-Key Insight: Notice how the chatbot’s behavior changed instantly without:
+Notice how the chatbot’s behavior changed instantly without:

 - Restarting the application